iamgona/AWS/Website_hosting/README.md

-In this project I make a website using various AWS services storing all its dependencis in s3 bucket
+In this project I host a website from my S3 bucket
+In this architecture i use various aws servises such as:

 - VPC with Public and Private Subnets,
 - Security groups,